terraref/traitvis-webapp/README.md

 ## A Shiny web-app for visualizing trait data in BETYdb

-Time series box, line plots and heatmaps for every available season
+This shiny application provides a visual summary of the available data in BETYdb.
+You can view time series box, line plots, and heatmaps available for every season by trait.
+Descriptions of selected trait and methods of measurement are provided.
+Instructions on how to download selected data can be found in the downloads tab.

 ## Development